milsever/tiny-ra/README.md

 <p align="center"><em>Figure 5.
 Step (6): The remaining samples are assigned to the validation set</em></p>

-## Section 4.1.2: Mean-teacher Performance of Two-stage Policies
+## Section 4.1.1: Mean-teacher Performance of Two-stage Policies

-**Table 4 Caption:** Individual policies ranked by average accuracy of the ResNET-34 model over 3 training runs with the setting {learning method: mean-teacher, augmenter: 2-stage policies, data: snacks (10%)}.
+**Table 4** Individual policies ranked by average accuracy of the ResNET-34 model over 3 training runs with the setting {learning method: mean-teacher, augmenter: 2-stage policies, data: snacks (10%)}.

 Onager command for seed 1000: